seanthegeek/seanthegeek.github.io/_posts/2024-08-12-my-painful-but-worthwhile-migration-from-wordpress-to-jekyll.md

 - No more server to maintain
 - No more managing a ton of plugins (often commercial) just to do basic things like SEO
 - A modern open source [theme](https://github.com/cotes2020/jekyll-theme-chirpy) (with a dark mode!) designed for my use case
+- The entire site is under version control — not just the posts

 At first glance, the only downside I knew of was that Markdown does not support nest tables like the one I use in my [DMARC guide](/459/demystifying-dmarc), but I knew